ubccpsc/classy/docs/instructor/autograde.md

 ## Overview

-`AutoTest` can grade an assignment each time a student pushes code to a Github repository.
+`AutoTest` can grade an assignment each time a student pushes code to a GitHub repository.
 The student code is mounted to a constant location, inside the container, which allows customized scripts to execute tests against it.
 When the script produces grade output data based on instructor criteria, the grade information is taken by AutoTest to be stored in the database.
 The grade records accumulate in the database, as they are produced in every successful grading run.
 Grading runs can occur each time a student pushes code or only when a student requests a grade.
-If a grade is requested by a student for a commit, feedback for the student produced in the container, is posted to the student in their Github repository.
+If a grade is requested by a student for a commit, feedback for the student produced in the container, is posted to the student in their GitHub repository.

 <img src="../assets/autograde-flow.svg"/>